bushstas/classy-loader/README.md

 .with.image.source './bg-images';
 .with.image.source './images/gifs';
 ```
-And the use code like this:
+And then use code like this:

 ```scss
 .item {